Torann/laravel-4-assets/README.md

 I do NOT plan to add support for other types like Coffeescript simply because I want to keep the package footprint as small as possible.
 * **Combining and minifying** (any combination of the two) are fully supported
 * Simple but effective **caching** support is provided.
-This avoids generation of the assets on every request.
-Caching needs to be turned on in the config (since you probably only want to do this on production).
 * **Asset groups**

 ## Installation